theRealSherapat/CompSA/Thesis/README.md

 * "Less is more." — experience and William Strunk Jr.
 * "Don't overkill it." — experience (crazy and many color-codes)

-### While having displayable writing-inspirations:
+### SETUP While having displayable writing-inspirations in mind:
 Possibly a good workflow is preparing the set-up:
 1) BIG SCREEN AVAILABLE:
 * On the big screen opening and having on the right or left side: